-To help us achieve this we have some Ground Rules, a procedure for managing young people that break these ground rulesand a procedure and guidelines for managing issues between young people
+To help us achieve this we have a groupagreement, a procedure for managing young people that break these ground rulesand a procedure and guidelines for managing issues between young people

-All members of Allsorts Youth Project, young people, volunteers, members of staff alike are invited to help create a safe space for each other by agreeing to:
+All members of Allsorts Youth Project, young people, volunteers, members of staff help create a safe space for each other by agreeing to the following:

-3. Be welcoming and help include new people to Allsorts
+3. Welcoming and including new people to Allsorts.

-7. Do not get involved in gossip of any kind
+7. Avoiding getting involved in gossip of any kind.

 These are our priority ground rules but there may be other behaviours not covered that may require action if Allsorts is made unsafe as a result